LINBIT/drbd-reactor/README.md

 We have to be a bit careful introducing new dependencies as we want to provide `drbd-reactor` via a [PPA](https://launchpad.net/~linbit/+archive/ubuntu/linbit-drbd9-stack).
-So please use only dependencies that are packaged as `librust-` package in Ubuntu Focal.
+So please use only dependencies that are packaged as `librust-` package in Ubuntu Jammy.
 We might relax that, but that would need to be a very very convincing argument.
 Again, talk to us early.

 # Current implementation considerations